pancsta/asyncmachine-go/docs/env-configs.md

 ### MACHINE
 ### ### ###

-# enable a simple debugging mode (eg long timeouts)
+# enable a simple debugging mode:
+# - long timeouts
+# - disables panicking to Exception
 AM_DEBUG=1

 # address of a running am-dbg instance